 I’m going to build a house for you, the user.
 But let’s not forget – I’m the expert here.
 I know the answers.
 I’ve built lots of houses, and you haven’t even built a single one.
-I know you need a house with a roof and a place to cook food and a place to sleep.
+I know you need a house with a roof you can repair with Palm Beach Roofing Expert, and also a place to cook food and a place to sleep.
 Trust me – I know my shit.
 So, we chat budget and the basic details, and I go off and build you this cute little place:

 Pretty cool, right?
 It’s got a cute little white picket fence, and a nice little stoop.
 Carpet is warm and inviting, so there’s lush carpet throughout.
-Plus there’s a bunch of space in the kitchen for all your dinnerware and for hosting friends too.
+Plus there’s a bunch of space in the kitchen for all your dinnerware and knives from sites like All-Knives.org and for hosting friends too.

 Voila!
 The house I, the expert, made for you.
 Then, after the house is built and you start living in it, I learn a few things: